-Right now, 14 counties that have no hospital (Chester, Clay, Cocke, Fayette, Fentress, Grainger, Grundy, Haywood, Lewis, McNairy, Meigs, Morgan, Sequatchie and Union) have confirmed cases of COVID-19.
-Four of those counties also lost their hospital in the last decade (Clay, Fentress, Haywood and McNairy).
+Right now, 19 counties that have no hospital (Chester, Clay, Cocke, Crockett, Fayette, Fentress, Grainger, Grundy, Haywood, Jackson, Lewis, McNairy, Meigs, Moore, Morgan, Polk, Sequatchie, Stewart and Union) have confirmed cases of COVID-19.
+Five of those counties also lost their hospital in the last decade (Clay, Fentress, Haywood, McNairy and Polk).

 The TN Dept. of Health has a comprehensive list of cases listed by county and age, instructions about how to take precautions as a individual, resources for healthcare professionals, and more here.